jgrassler/crowbar/doc/barclamp.md

 A role aggregates one or more chef recipes and deploys all of its component chef recipes.
 Crowbar can assign roles to one or more nodes (subject to constraints defined in the Crowbar application).
 In the HA case it can assign roles to one or more clusters of roles.
+It pays to spend some time on getting the roles you need right from the start because you will need to modify a lot of code to add new roles or remove existing ones later.
+Roles vary in scope from deploying just a single service (such as a logging agent) to deploying multiple related services (such as all of an OpenStack service's controller side daemons).
+All roles' unifying feature is that they are a container for something that gets deployed to a certain type of machine which may among other things be:

+* "Any machine orchestrated by Crowbar"

+* "Any OpenStack controller node"

+* "Any OpenStack compute node"

+* "Any Node in the Ceph Cluster"

+* "Any Ceph OSD node"

+We have a limited range of node types in Crowbar to define types of roles.
+Beyond that

-Roles are defined in two places.
+Roles are defined in two places in the chef cookbook.
 First, you create a _role recipe_ in the `chef/cookbooks/<your_barclamp_name>/recipes` directory.
 Our naming convention for role recipes is as follows:

 ```
 role_<barclamp name>_<role description>.rb